bodo-ai/Bodo/docs/docs/api_docs/BodoSQL.md

 ```

 The `#!sql SELECT` also has some special syntactic forms.
 The `#!sql *` term is
 used as a shortcut for specifying all columns.
-The clause `#!sql * EXCLUDING col`
+The clause `#!sql * EXCLUDE col`
-or `#!sql * EXCLUDING (col1, col2, col3...)` is a shortcut for specifying every
+or `#!sql * EXCLUDE (col1, col2, col3...)` is a shortcut for specifying every
-column except the ones after the excluding keyword.
+column except the ones after the EXCLUDE keyword.

 For example, suppose we have a table The `#!sql T` with columns named The `#!sql A`, `#!sql B`,
 `#!sql C`, `#!sql D`, `#!sql E`.
 Consider the following queries